 Sharebay uses an implicit trade system where acts are not necessarily reciprocated by the same person or to the same value.
 Think of it as a ‘walled community’ of sharers where favours are reciprocated over time.

-The vast majority of users on Sharebay are people who genuinely want to help or who need help.
-Also, we have various safeguards in place to ensure that members adhere to their original registration pledge.
+The majority of users on Sharebay are people who genuinely want to help.
+But we also have various safeguards in place to ensure that members adhere to their original registration pledge.